Skye Workshop Information

 A reasonable level of fitness is required.
 The locations will be chosen based on the general fitness level of the group but, if everyone is in agreement, may include some hill walking and walking up to 45 minutes away from the car.

 The course is aimed at beginners through to intermediate standard, with a particular focus on developing and improving your landscape photography.

 Where required you will be taught the basic principles of photography and how to get the best from your camera.
 For those wanting to improve their skills we will focus on techniques specific to landscape photography.

 Personal and practical help and advice will be given at each location to ensure each participant gets the most from the day and from their equipment and hopefully come back with images to be proud of.
-Each evening we will download the days’ images from your camera and run a critique session.
-We will then select a number to process and go through some basic post capture processing techniques using computer software from Adobe, either Photoshop Elements or Photoshop CS.
+Where time permits we will download the days’ images from your camera and run a critique session.
+We will then select a number to process and go through some basic post capture processing techniques using computer software from Adobe, Lightroom and Photoshop.

 On the dates the courses are being held the sunrise and sunset are at more sociable hours and the days are quite short.
 The principle of the course is to have a flexible structure depending on the group’s requirement but ideally we would be looking to be out for sunrise/sunset as this is the time for the best light, a key ingredient to landscape photography.

 After the course you should have a clear understanding of the main controls of your camera, how they work and how they can be manipulated to suit the circumstances when shooting on location.

 You will better understand the principles of composition and will be making decisions when on location to improve the look of your images.